 Not open to first-year students.
-Limited to 15 students.
+Limited to 18 students.
 Enrollment requires attendance at the first class meeting.
 Fall semester.
-Professor A. Gordon.2017-18: Offered in Fall 2017
+Professor A. Gordon.2018-19: Offered in Fall 2018

 (Offered as HIST 445 [EU] and RUSS 345) The Russian Revolution of 1917 was the end of the dynastic imperial regime and the onset of the new, unprecedented attempt to create a utopian society of universal equality and justice.
 It was also the beginning of the bloody and brutal Civil War and foreign intervention.
 Yet the Russian Revolution as a modernist project of remaking the social order and human nature had a much longer history as it developed since the nineteenth century in politics, science, literature, and arts.
 Following the Revolution, the Bolshevik reordering of state, society and empire developed along with and conflicted with the futuristic project of global transformation of the old world.
 What Soviet life would look like and how the Soviet multiethnic empire should be built became highly contested projects.
 This seminar introduces students to the new research into the elaboration, implementation, domestication, taming, or overcoming of revolutionary utopianism and futurism.
 Studying secondary and primary sources, we will explore how people created new forms of life, moral, knowledge, gender order, postcolonial arrangements, and new state institutions.
 Students will produce a research paper based on primary sources, including those at the Amherst Center for Russian Culture.
 One class meeting per week.

-[US/p] An exploration of life in colonial North America through laws passed to regulate, restrict, and give meaning to sexual relations by British, Spanish, French, and Dutch colonizers.
+[USP] An exploration of life in colonial North America through laws passed to regulate, restrict, and give meaning to sexual relations by British, Spanish, French, and Dutch colonizers.
 Major themes will be sexual and gender norms, faith and family, economic systems, geography, and culture with an emphasis on cross-cultural conflicts, interactions, and communities.
 Students will work extensively with primary source documents from court cases about interracial sex, premarital sex, sexual assault, abortion, same-sex intimacies, bastardy, and people of indeterminate sex and gender.
 Students will write an original research paper.
 One class meeting per week.
-Limited to 15 students.
-Not open to first-year students.
-Omitted 2017-18.
-Professor Manion.2017-18: Not offered

 (Offered as HIST 455 [US] and BLST 431 [US]) This course will explore the temporal, ideological and cultural dimensions of the American Civil Rights Movement.
 Following 1954’s Brown vs Board of Education decision, a diverse social movement of students, preachers, working people, activists and intellectuals challenged—and eventually dismantled—Jim Crow segregation in the American South.
 How did this happen?
 To answer this question, we will examine the origins of the movement, its institutional dimensions, its key figures, and its intellectual underpinnings.
 In addition, this class will trace the afterlife of the movement, assessing its national and global reverberations, as well as its relationship to the Black Power movement.
 As a research seminar, this course will culminate in the production of a 25-page research paper based on an analysis of primary sources related to the movement.
 Two class meetings per week.